 The college has four NSS units (Nos.
-117, 118, 577 and 578) under the Directorate of Technical Education, Kerala.
+117, 118, 577, and 578) under the Directorate of Technical Education, Kerala.

-The Home for Homeless project is the one which NSS-MACE spend most energy and money on, in many years.
-It has been a colossal task, the completion of the house construction, but the magic of dedication helped us realise it.
-The Punarjani project, Ojas (Energy Auditing and Management), SwatchhBharath, My Tree Challenge to fight Global warming, blood donation drives, e-literacy programme, skill development programmes like the domestic appliances repairing and maintenance workshop, have all been model programmes, that made the volunteers realise how meaningful community service cum self-development is.
+The Home for Homeless project is the one on which NSS-MACE spend the most energy and money, in many years.
+The completion of the house construction has been a colossal task, but the magic of dedication helped us realize it.
+The Punarjani project, Ojas (Energy Auditing and Management), Swatchh Bharath, My Tree Challenge to fight Global warming, blood donation drives, e-literacy programme, skill development programmes like the domestic appliances repairing and maintenance workshop, have all been model programmes, that made the volunteers realize how meaningful community service cum self-development is.

 Events like the cultural and sports meet for the blind, and Punarjani has helped the volunteers to interact and mingle with the laymen and with differently-abled people, instilling in them, the basic lessons of love and compassion.
 Projects like the Punarjani and Home for the Homeless have saved lakhs of rupees for the government, while projects like the Ojas have helped increase energy efficiency in the college, along with enhancing the technical knowledge of the students.

 Our college is selected and awarded as the best NSS unit at the Kerala State Directorate level for 2016.
 We also obtained the Indira Gandhi NSS National award for best NSS unit, programme officer, and volunteer for the same year.
 The national award was presented to the Principal by the Honorable President of India, Sri Pranab Kumar Mukherjee at the Rashtrapathi Bhavan on 19/11/16.
 The President also awarded Dr. Jai M. Paul as the best NSS Programme officer and Miss.
 Sariga P. Anand (Final Year B.Tech Student), as the best NSS Volunteer.